WORLD CUP DIARY

 And the ticktes for the games were so expensive that the World Cup in Brazil become a white & rich people event.
 It was a party for who could pay for it.
 A party for few.

-PS: Since 2016 the biggest brazilian operation against corruption, Lava Jato (Car Wash), proved that six of 12 stadiums were used by politicians to steal public money.
+Update: Since 2016, the biggest brazilian operation against corruption, Lava Jato (Car Wash), proved that six of 12 stadiums were used by politicians to steal public money.
 The Maracanã for instance cost R$ 1 billion, different from the R$ 600 million previously predicted.